solana-labs/solana/docs/src/proposals/comprehensive-compute-fees.md

 ## Motivation

 The current fee structure lacks a comprehensive account of the work required by a validator to process a transaction.
-The fee structure is only based on the number of signatures in a transaction but is meant to account for the work that the validator must perform to validate each transaction.
+It is currently only based on the number of signatures in a transaction but is meant to account for the work that the validator must perform to validate each transaction.
 The validator performs a lot more user-defined work than just signature verification.
 Processing a transaction typically includes signature verifications, account locking, account loading, and instruction processing.